DBasoco/MPU/README.md

 The Init file holds all the cards that you need in your deck.

 The Test file holds what I'm currently testing and working on before I commit it to the proper file.

+The pdf is the full paper that I am working off of for this project.